Case Interview Starter Guide for non-business Student

 - Banking Industry

 - Construction Industry

 - Education Industry

 - Steel Industry

 - Function: Is the categorization mostly based on missions and type of roles of different parts of a company.

 - Human Resource takes care of people-related missions

 - Some other important functions most companies have: Strategy, Operation, Sales & Marketing, Product Development, etc.

-- Location: is where things are geographically.
+- Location: Is where things are geographical.